pBread/Entity-Query/README.md

 #### Memoized

-MoSearch memoizes queries across your app.
-It is designed to be called liberally without impacting performance.
+Queries are memoized **globally**.
+MoSearch is designed to be called liberally without affecting performance.

 ```js
 const a = Mo(records).search({ name: "Purple Socks" });